As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 Our Commitments for a Better Tomorrow

-By 2025, we aim to source 100% of our cocoa (beans, butter, powder, and chocolate mass) through sustainability programs.
+We aim to source 100% of cocoa products – beans, butter, powder, and chocolate mass – through the Lindt & Sprüngli Farming Program or other sustainability programs by 2025.

-By 2025, 80% of our procurement expenditures for raw and packaging materials with significant sustainability risks will be covered by sustainable sourcing program.
+We aim for 80% of our sourced volumes of raw and packaging materials bearing significant sustainability risks to be covered by a responsible sourcing program by 2025.

 Chocolate Waste Reduction